Stockton DUI Accident Victim Lawyers

 - There were 497 DUI arrests that year.

 Drunk driving accidents continue to be a huge problem in California.
-The only way to reduce the number of drivers that choose to get beyond the wheel of a car after drinking too much is to hold offenders accountable.
+Seeking assistance from California DUI lawyers and pursuing accountability from offenders through personal injury claims may help reduce the number of drivers who choose to drive after drinking.
 The law imposes criminal, administrative, and civil penalties for impaired driving.

 Criminal punishments for driving under the influence include: